 The idea of retirement has changed; we need to look at things differently.
 Figuring out how much you need is simply mechanical, and most basic retirement software can do that.
 Having the appropriate resources let’s you sleep at night, but having a “purpose” gets you up in the morning.

 We seek to help clients get a better return on life.
-The old retirement conversation was about funding my retirement, the new conversation is about how am I going to spend my time and resources.
+The old retirement conversation was “how should I fund my retirement”, the new conversation is about “how am I going to spend my time and resources.”